By platform

 • Checklists are interactive; the team can mark tasks as done.

-• You can add templates to ensure your stories always have an Acceptance Criteria field upon issue creation.*
+• You can add templates to ensure your stories always have an Acceptance Criteria field upon work item creation.*

 • You can enforce Acceptance Criteria by adding workflow validation.